jaken525/MotorM4X-Profile-Changer/README.md

 # Installation
 Place the exe file in the save folder.
-Еhe folder with the saves is located in the documents folderю
+The folder with the saves is located in the documents folder.